 Serving: Arkansas, Louisiana, New Mexico, Oklahoma, Texas, and 66 Tribal Nations

-On September 4, 2013, the Regional Science Council held a seminar on the "Texas Parks and Wildlife Environmental Response and Restoration Program."
-The Seminar featured Alan Butler and Greg Conley of the Texas Parks and Wildlife Department.
+The seminar featured Alan Butler and Greg Conley of the Texas Parks and Wildlife Department.
 The Texas Parks and Wildlife Department (TPWD) Kills and Spills Team (KAST) investigate fish and wildlife kills resulting from pollution events such as oil and brine spills, releases of chemicals, pesticides, fertilizers, sewage, and chlorinated water.
 KAST assesses impacts on habitat alterations such as dam maintenance, the creation of dead-end canals, and the channelization of streams and storm water conveyances to determine the causes of events.
 This presentation covers current pollution events, fish and wildlife kills, and TPWD and EPA collaboration.